richafnu/Viva/Viva/insights/advanced/setup-maint/manager-settings.md

 4. Select **Add group**.

-6. Search for the AAD group you want to use and select it.
+5. Search for the AAD group you want to use and select it.
 You can add multiple groups if needed.

-7. Select **Apply**.
+6. Select **Apply**.
 You will see the number of people leaders who are members of the selected groups and are eligible for the group manager experience.

+## Search for managers and check their access to organization insights

+You can use the Viva Insights app to search for specific managers and see their licensing status, team size, and their direct and indirect reports.
+You can use this information to cross-reference against your own records or troubleshoot any licensing issues related to managers' access to insights.

+1. Sign in to the Viva Insights Admin portal with your Insights Admin credentials.

+2. On the left, select **Settings**, then **Manager settings**.

+3. Under **Manager settings**, select **Manager hierarchy**.

+4. Under **Search for a specific manager**, enter the email address of the manager you're looking for.

+5. Review the manager's licensing status, team size, and licensed team size.
+To see a list of all their reports, select **Download csv of team members**.

 ## What’s the difference between minimum team size and minimum group size?